NatashaRy/neurohacking/README.md

 If you took any code from online source and by this i mean copy paste with zero changes mention it here!
 - Icons in footer was taken from [Fontawesome](https://fontawesome.com/)
 - Used this guide as inspiration for FAQ: [Stechies.com](https://www.stechies.com/create-accordion-html-without-javascript/)
-- Most of the texts are written by or modified by ChatGPT4, based on my promts [Chat GPT](https://chat.openai.com/)
+- Most of the texts are written by or modified by Chat GPT4, based on my promts [Chat GPT](https://chat.openai.com/)

 ### **Media:**
 - Hero background image:: [Canva PRO](https://www.canva.com/photos/MAEEzSWsTXg-artificial-intelligence-technology/)